 Drink2Shrink (sometimes referred to as “Drink to Shrink” or "Drink 2 Shrink") is a fruit-based weight loss drink.
 The brand's website suggests that the drink can not only cause weight loss, but is also used to "detoxify the whole body."

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Drink2Shrink based on clinical studies, to give our take on whether or not this drink is likely to be effective for weight loss.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Drink2Shrink, to give our take on whether or not this drink is likely to be effective for weight loss, and whether or ont it's healthy.

-We'll share our concerns about a potential discrepancy between the ingredient list and the product colors, share our concerns about active ingredient dosage, and share our concerns about the brand's founder.
+We'll also share our concerns about a potential discrepancy between the ingredient list and the product colors, highlight the company's founder, and compare Drink2Shrink to other popular weight loss products to pick our winners (and losers).

-UPDATE: At the time of updating this article, Drink2Shrink may be off the market.
+UPDATE: At the time of updating this article, the original Drink2Shrink company appears to be out of business.

 Ingredient Analysis